szhu/SublimeLinter-cs162/README.md

 curl -fsL http://git.io/v0Yzx | python
 ```

-and you need to keep this running as long as you want the linter to work.
-Ctrl-C to stop this.
+and you need to keep this running as long as you want the linter to work. `^C` to stop this.

 Alternatives:

+- Want to run this in the background?
+  `screen -d -m -- bash -c 'curl -fsL http://git.io/v0Yzx | python'` should do it.
+  `screen -R` to switch to the screen where the server is running, and then `^C` to stop it.

 - Don't want to use Python?
-Here's an alternative that works almost perfectly… because it doesn't support concurrent requests, the linter will show your errors only on second save.
+Here's an alternative that works almost perfectly… but because it doesn't support concurrent requests, the linter will sometimes show your errors after a subsequent save.
   `bash -c 'while true; do make -j 2>&1 | nc -l 16280 > /dev/null; done'`

 - The script at http://git.io/v0Yzx takes command line arguments.
 The syntax is:
   `curl -fsL http://git.io/v0Yzx | python - 'COMMAND TO RUN' PORT`
   where all three arguments are optional but must appear in that order.